null-sharp/GMS2-Autotile-Converter/README.md

 ### 47 Tilesheet

 This will generate a GMS2 47-tile autotile image.
 The sprite will open up in a new Aseprite tab, and you can save it to your computer as a PNG or whatever file type you choose.
 The 47-tile autotiles are best suited for structural features like walls, fences, holes, and bodies of water.
-Unlike the 16-tile generation, the 47-tile generation has no special cosiderations.
+Unlike the 16-tile generation, the 47-tile generation has no special considerations.
 The top-left tile is simply ignored in the original tileset.
 Generating the same A2 tileset from above will give use the following GMS2 tilesheet:

 ![Generated 47 tilesheet](/images/generated-47-tile.png)